 The Savannah Way traverses Northern Australia, linking Cairns in Tropical North Queensland to Broome in Western Australia’s Kimberley.
-The route is approximately 3,700km, crossing 15 National Parks, 5 World Heritage areas and a variety of natural routes across the Top End.
-Large sections of the North West Queensland route are unsealed and flood prone, isolating communities during the wet season and limiting the economic value of this northern road link.
+The route is approximately 3,700km, crossing 15 National Parks, five World Heritage areas and a variety of natural routes across the Top End.

-On completion, the entire length of the Savannah Way will be sealed in Queensland with improved flood resilience that supports local communities, improves tourism opportunities and increases commerce and agriculture prosperity.
+On completion, the entire length of the Savannah Way will be sealed in Queensland with improved flood resilience that supports local communities, improves tourism opportunities and increases commerce and agricultural prosperity.

 PROJECT COSTS AND TIMELINES

-The total cost to complete the priority infrastructure sections is estimated at $186M and is expected to be completed over a 10 year period with funds becoming available each year to allow the establishment of a local workforce.
+Estimated at $186M to be completed over a 10 year period with funds becoming available each year to allow the establishment of a local workforce:

-The project is located in North West Queensland along the Gulf of Carpentaria from Normanton to the Northern Territory boarder, passing through Burketown, Doomadgee and Hell’s Gate in Queensland and connecting to Wollogorang in the Northern Territory.
-The total length of this section is 313km with almost 60% of the road already sealed, however there are critical missing links that require pavement upgrades, bitumen seal, minor realignment of substandard curves, concrete causeways and 4 major river crossings.
+North West Queensland, along the Gulf of Carpentaria from Normanton to the Northern Territory boarder, passing through Burketown, Doomadgee and Hell’s Gate in Queensland and connecting to Wollogorang in the Northern Territory.

-- Allocation of funds to be determined in 2017/18 financial year and distributed to the controlling Local Government authorities in equal portions over a 10 year period from 2018/19 to support and enhance local business.
+Allocation of funds to be determined in 2018/19 financial year and distributed to the controlling Local Government Authorities in equal portions over a 10 year period from 2018/19 to support and enhance local businesses.

 Project funds to support and enhance local work forces in Burke, Carpentaria and Doomadgee LGAs and improve prosperity for North West Queensland communities.